-The basic pension system had an average replacement ratio in 2017, calculated by dividing the average old-age pension with the average salary in Estonia of 33.2%.
-The coverage ratio of the Pillar I pension comprises nearly 100% of the economically active population.
-Coverage for Pillar II is nearly 96%, whereas for Pillar III the coverage ratio is close to 17%.
+The basic pension system generated an average replacement ratio in 2018 of 33.64%, calculated by dividing the average old-age pension with the average salary in Estonia (according to Statistics Estonia, 2019).
+The coverage ratio of Pillar I pensions comprises nearly 100% of the economically active population.
+Pillar II covers nearly 96%, whereas for Pillar III the coverage ratio is close to 17%.